saisriharsha19/cis6930fa24-project1/README.md

 --address: Censors physical postal addresses (excluding email addresses).

 ### Concept Redaction
 The --concept flag can be used multiple times to specify themes or ideas for redaction (e.g., --concept prison --concept kids).
 This flag identifies and censors entire sentences that reference the specified concepts.
-In your README, provide a clear definition of a "concept," how you determined the context for these concepts, and the methodology you used for redaction.

 ### Statistics
-The --stats option allows you to specify where to output the redaction statistics, which can include:
+The --stats option allows you to specify where to output the redaction statistics, which includes:

 The count and types of censored items.
 Summary statistics for each processed file.
-The start and end indices of each redacted item.

 ## How to Install
 To install the required dependencies, ensure you have pipenv installed.
 Navigate to the project directory and run: